Childbirth and birth in hospital

 • sucking in the first hours after birth,

-• avoiding the administration of any other substance (formula milk or gluten solution)
+• avoid the administration of any other substance (artificial milk or gluten solution)

 How to organize this in the hospital?
-One answer could be "Rooming In", i.e. not separating the mother and baby during the puerperium.
+One answer could be "Rooming In" that is, not separating the mother and the baby during the puerperium.
 The close proximity of mother and newborn facilitates the realization of these conditions and promotes their knowledge and understanding.

-During the hospital stay (usually three days) the new mother assists in changing the diaper and dressing the cord.
-Upon returning to the nursery, if the newborn has not eaten enough (check with double weighing), he is possibly given a little glucose solution.
+During the hospital stay (usually three days) the new mother assists with changing the diaper and dressing the umbilical cord.
+Upon returning to the nursery, if the newborn has not eaten enough (check with double weighing), he is eventually given a little glucose solution.

 The fact that the baby does not take breast milk in the desired quantity depends on many factors:

-• the newborn may not be hungry at that moment and may even be asleep
+• the newborn may not be hungry at that moment and even sleep

-• the mother may feel anxious knowing that she has little time available to feed the baby and this makes the milk ejection reflex difficult,
+• the mother may feel anxious knowing that she has little time available to feed the baby and this makes the milk emission reflex difficult,

-Don't be alarmed because at home it will be much easier to find a rhythm that meets your and your baby's needs.
+Don't be alarmed because at home it will be much easier to find a rhythm that meets the needs of you and your baby.

-Normally on the third day, counting zero on the day of birth and on the fifth week if the caesarean section was carried out, the discharge takes place and indications are given for subsequent checks.
+Normally on the third day, counting zero on the day of birth, and on the fifth week if a caesarean section was performed, the baby is discharged and instructions are given for subsequent checks.

-In the days following childbirth, the woman needs material help, but above all emotional support and a suitable environment that gives her the time necessary to learn how to care for and feed the newborn.
+In the days following childbirth, women need material help, but above all emotional support and a suitable environment that gives them the time they need to learn how to care for and feed their newborn.

 "Feeling like a mother" is a slow and complex but natural process, made up of small steps.